|

 Born

-at Pats Country Barn in Flora to Patricia J. Wagoner, who
+in Flora to Patricia J. Wagoner, who survives.

 After

-High School in 1960.
-He had farmed in Carrollton township several
+School in 1960.
+He had farmed in Carrollton township several years and worked

-in Flora and helped cater at Pats Country Barn in Flora.
+for Charlie & Pat’s Repairs in Flora and helped cater at Pat’s Country

 He

-Christ).
-Mr. Meade also was a member of the Carroll County Economic
+Meade also was a member of the Carroll County Economic Development

 He